1) Have a Unique Selling Proposition

 Understanding your audience on an intimate level makes marketing to them easy.
 It helps you talk directly to your ideal customer and results in a more authentic story and a clearer message.

-The creators of Westwold knew their target audience.
+The creators of Westworld knew their target audience.
 The inventor of the park, Robert Ford, played by Anthony Hopkins, is an astute study of humanity and psychology.
 He understands the clientele often better than they know themselves.
 He realizes people came to the park to let off steam, where they could be someone else for a change and fulfill their wildest imagination.